maxim2266/pump/README.md

 ```
 This is a function that iterates ("pumps") data to the given callback function of type `func(T) error`,
 stopping at the first error encountered, which in turn may either come from the iteration
 itself, or from the user callback.
-It is assumed, that every such pump may be called no more
+In practice, many pumps involve some kind of I/O, hence the
-than once, so the framework actually wraps the iterator function in an object of type
+`error` return type in the signature.
+It is assumed that every such pump may be called no more
-`pump.Handle` that enforces the single invocation property.
-In practice, many pumps
+than once, so the framework actually wraps up the iterator function in an object of type
-involve some kind of I/O, hence the `error` return type in the signature.
+`pump.H` (a pipe handle) that enforces the single invocation property.

 The framework makes a clear distinction between constructing a pump and invoking it.
 Given a
 pump handle, it can be invoked using its `Run` method, all the other functions only